What is Labiaplasty?

 Labiaplasty, also known as labia reduction or vaginal rejuvenation, reshapes the external appearance of the genitalia for both cosmetic reasons and to treat any functional impairment.
 The procedure often increases hygiene and symmetry of the labia, leading to increased comfort and confidence for patients.

-On surgery day, labiaplasty patients will receive a mild sedative followed by local or general anesthesia, depending on what is recommended during the consultation.
+On surgery day, labiaplasty patients will receive a mild sedative followed by general anesthesia.

 There are five different ways to conduct labiaplasty surgery.